 We have always liked to talk about privacy

 The concept of privacy has been central to the human experience for as long, at least, as storytelling.
 Take the Bible’s book of Genesis, where Adam and Eve develop a conscious desire to conceal their nakedness after consuming the forbidden fruit.

 Or, consider the Greek god of silence, secrets, and confidentiality, Harpocrates, of Greek mythology.
 His symbol of the rose outlasted both the Greek and Roman empires that worshiped him.
 Painted on the ceilings of Roman banquet halls, the flower suggested that anything discussed under the influence of wine should be kept secret.
 It was also customary to hang a rose on the door of councils during the Middle Ages as a token of secrecy.
 Even today, we still use the expression ‘sub rosa’ to mean confidentiality.

-Indeed, it was Greek philosopher Aristotle who first defined the difference between the public space (polis) and the private (Oikos), setting the tone for our modern understanding and discussion of personal privacy.
+Indeed, the Greek philosopher Aristotle first defined the difference between the public space (Polis) and the private (Oikos), setting the tone for our modern understanding and discussion of personal privacy.
 Eventually, many other great thinkers throughout history, such as Hannah Arendt, singled out privacy as a right, arguing that it is a fundamental source of security and space that enables us to develop and grow our true sense of selves.

 George Orwell famously explored this concept to its extreme in “1984”, a mediation on constant government surveillance and its impact on individualism.
 Interestingly, despite a long-standing, emphatic attachment to privacy, we still encounter trouble locking down a satisfactory definition for it.